 Simplicity and comfort

 Funeral receptions are not the time for elaborate or experimental dishes.
 Instead, opt for simple, comfort food that is easy to serve and eat.
-Consider offering a mix of hot dishes and cold dishes, as well as a variety of textures and flavours to cater to different preferences.
+Consider offering a mix of hot dishes and cold options, as well as a variety of textures and flavours to cater to different preferences.
+Simple, fresh food is often easiest for guests to serve and eat.

 Dietary restrictions

 Be sure to inquire about any dietary restrictions among the guests, such as allergies, vegetarian or vegan diets, or cultural considerations.
-Offering a diverse menu that accommodates these needs will ensure that all guests feel welcome and cared for.
+Offering a range of catering options, including vegetarian, vegan, gluten-free, and other dietary requirements, will help ensure that all guests feel welcome and cared for.
 For some food ideas for vegan guests, check out our ultimate guide to vegan mobile catering on our blog.

 Seasonality and local favourites